tpg/deadbolt/README.md

 ### Assigning permissions

-Deadbolt uses the word "User" to mean any model that has permissions.
-Meaning any Laravel model that has a "permissions" column, but it doesn't have to your actual `User` model.
+Deadbolt uses the word "User" to mean any model that has permissions that returns array of assigned permissions.
+This could be any Laravel model that has a "permissions" attribute, but it doesn't have to your actual `User` model.
 It could be `Role` model, or an `Organisation` model, for example.

 To work with permissions on a "user" Deadbolt provides a `user()` method on the `Permissions` facade to which you need to pass your Laravel model: